Taiwan reports first cases of new Omicron sub-variants

 Taiwan is in the midst of its worst Covid-19 outbreak since the pandemic began in January 2020, with domestic case numbers surging from just over 200 cases on April 6 to nearly 95,000 on May 27 - the highest number yet in this wave.

-However, the number of cases has begun to decline slightly, dropping from 88,247 on June 1 to 45,081 on Monday.
+However, the number of cases has begun to decline slightly, dropping from 88,247 on June 1 to 45,081 yesterday.

 As most of the cases so far have mild or no symptoms, the health authorities have been pivoting to coexisting with the virus since April, gradually relaxing restrictions and encouraging residents to get their booster shots.

-Its newest policy change will go into effect on Wednesday, when overseas Taiwanese returning to the island will quarantine for only three days and self-monitor their health for another four days, as opposed to the original week-long quarantine and another week of monitoring.
+Its newest policy change will go into effect tomorrow, when overseas Taiwanese returning to the island will quarantine for only three days and self-monitor their health for another four days, as opposed to the original week-long quarantine and another week of monitoring.

 "I have been hoping this day would come.
 I haven't been home to see my elderly mother in three years because the strict quarantine rules made travelling difficult," said housewife Grace Chao, 60, who lives in the San Francisco Bay Area with her husband.